Backpacking the Philippines is often forgotten when it comes to travelling around Southeast Asia.

 Here’s the good news:

 If you are a national of Brazil or Israel then you receive a 59-day visa upon entry.
-You can extend your stay for two months at a cost of US$30 in most major cities and resorts such as Manila, Cebu and Boracay.
-The visas that countries are entitled to can be found here.
+You can extend your stay for two months for US$30 in most major cities and resorts such as Manila, Cebu and Boracay.
+Here’s a list of visas each country is entitled to when visiting the Philippines.

-One thing that I learnt for this Philippines Backpacking Guide, was that it’s best to have a flight out of the country booked beforehand!
+I learnt one important thing before my one-month backpacking the Philippines even started.
+You need to have a flight out of the country booked beforehand!